OpenMDAO/OpenMDAO-Framework/docs/optimization/case_recorders.rst

 .. index:: case_recorder case_iterator CSV db

-Recording your Inputs and Outputs
+Recording Your Inputs and Outputs
 =====================================

 The previous section showed you how you can record output from OpenMDAO using a case recorder.
 This